-David Kamenetzky currently is the Corporate Vice President for Corporate Strategy, Corporate Affairs and Strategic Initiatives and a member of the global management team of Mars, Incorporated.
-He is also a member of the six-person Operating Committee.
-He has been with Mars since 2006, working in various positions in Europe and the USA.
-From 2000 to 2006, he worked for Goldman Sachs & Co. as its Head of Corporate Communications in Frankfurt.
-He joined Goldman Sachs in the Private Client Services area in London.
-In 1999, he was a fellow for European Affairs in the office of US Senator Chuck Hagel, R-NE, US Secretary of Defense until December 2014.
+David Kamenetzky currently is Chief Strategy and External Relations officer at AB InBev.
+He was previously with Mars, Incorporated, last as Vice President for Corporate Strategy, Corporate Affairs and Strategic Initiatives and a member of the global management team.
+From 2000 to 2006, he worked for Goldman Sachs & Co in London and Frankfurt.
 Between 1993 to 1998, he served as Chief of Staff to the late Ignatz Bubis, President of the Central Council of Jews in Germany.
 David Kamenetzky holds a degree in Finance, Accounting and Controlling (lic. oec.
 HSG) from the University of St. Gallen, Switzerland and a Master of Science in Foreign Relations from Georgetown University, USA.